Harry-Muzart/3D_paradigm_for_online_Cognitive-Neuro_Expt--repo-bab.js.HM.C4WV/README.md

 This is the 3D Cognitive Paradigm I am using for my online computational cognitive neuroscience experiments.

-Made in javascript and WebGL 2.0
+Made in JavaScript and WebGL 2.0